Print

 STORAGE INSTRUCTIONS: This is a great make-ahead salad.
 You can assemble the whole thing and then store it in a container in the fridge until you’re ready to serve.
 It will last well for 4 days.

-SERVING SUGGESTIONS: This is a meal in itself, but you can bulk it out with some sticky gochujang chicken or miso salmon.
-Adding sweet chilli glazed halloumi slices on top would also be delicious.
+SERVING SUGGESTIONS: This is a meal in itself, but you can bulk it out with some sticky gochujang chicken, miso grilled chicken or miso salmon.
+Adding sweet chili glazed halloumi slices on top would also be delicious.

-SUBSTITUTIONS: If you don’t have soba noodles, udon is a great alternative.
-Play around with your veggies – green beans, edamame, peas, sugar snap peas, zucchini or asparagus are great additions.
+SUBSTITUTIONS: If you don’t have soba noodles, udon or rice noodles are great alternatives.
+Play around with your veggies – green beans, edamame, peas, sugar snap peas, zucchini, or asparagus are great additions.

 • Prep Time: 10